About Camden

 Economy & Demographics

 The local economy in Camden is largely supported by a mix of industries, including agriculture, small businesses, and tourism.
 The city's proximity to the nearby Kentucky Lake attracts outdoor enthusiasts year-round, contributing to the area's thriving tourism sector.
 The region's fertile farmland and the presence of family-owned enterprises help sustain the community's economic welfare.
-Major employers in Camden include local government agencies, healthcare providers, and a range of small businesses that cater to the needs of People.
+Major employers in Camden include local government agencies, healthcare providers, and a range of small businesses that cater to the needs of residents.

 Elections & Voter Records